gtg922r/obsidian-numerals/README.md

 ### Layout
 #### 2-panes
-- Answer is shown to the right of the input with a background color and a seperator.
+- Answer is shown to the right of the input with a background color and a separator.
-- Distinctive style that seperates input from evaluated answers
+- Distinctive style that separates input from evaluated answers

 ![Numerals 2 Panes](https://user-images.githubusercontent.com/1195174/200186692-0b6a0a7b-3f77-47f8-887f-d7d333b53967.png)